LedZeck/chief-task-manager/README.md

 ## Starting the database setup:

+**Note: the .env file it's in the repository only for the test, it doesn't represent a real enviroment information and shouldn't be pushed in a real world scenario**

 - From the project root folder, enter the backend directory `cd backend/`;
 - Once inside the backend folder, start the database Docker container by running: